polinatrn/ip-users-monitoring/README.md

 ```

 ## Note
-This topology is designed for demonstration purposes using a LocalCluster and local Redis database.
+This topology is designed for demonstration purposes using a LocalCluster and a local Redis database.
 For production deployment, configure the topology for a distributed Storm cluster and Redis server.